 The project team is currently analyzing three alternative concepts, weighing a range of factors, including environmental and traffic impacts, cost and public input.
-The preferred alternative will be presented at a Public Hearing this fall.
+The preferred alternative will be presented at a Public Hearing spring 2019.

 Will a sound barrier, such as a noise wall, be included in the PCI project?

 A noise study for Northwoods Estate was performed within the last few years, and it was determined an abatement measure – such as a noise wall – would reduce noise from the interstate.
 However, abatement measures for the must comply with SCDOT and Federal Highway Administration guidelines and design criteria.

 Currently the abatement measure does not meet all the guidelines as both Feasible and Reasonable, and Charleston County, along with the City of North Charleston, continues to review options and funding measures.
 For the interchange project limits, a noise analysis will be conducted to determine the anticipated noise impacts and whether abatement measures for those impacts are both Feasible and Reasonable.

 What is being done to address potential impacts from light pollution?

 As the design progresses for the preferred alternative, light pollution and its impacts will also be evaluated.

 Charleston County is committed to improving the drainage with the design of the preferred alternative, and this may include stormwater ponds, improved ditch capacity from Salamander Road to I-26, etc.